chikamichi/vim/README.md

 > tmux supports passing through ctrl (and where supported by the client terminal, alt and shift) modifiers to function keys using xterm(1)-style key sequences.
 This may be enabled per window, or globally with the [xterm-keys] tmux command.

-But vim is not able to automatically detect those xterm keycodes, due to the `TERM` value in use (`screen-256color`).
+Unfortunately vim is not able to automatically detect those xterm keycodes, due to the `TERM` value in use (`screen-256color`).
 Some further configuration is thus required in `.vimrc` (all the remaining, vim-related code is *already included* in this bundle, so there is no need for you to edit anything):

 ``` viml
 " Make Vim recognize xterm escape sequences for Page and Arrow